Game Developers Conference (GDC) is part of the Informa Tech Division of Informa PLC

 Does GDC provide a speaker fee?

 Every year, the Game Developers Conference accepts over 800 speakers for the non-sponsored program.
 The conference organizers have implemented a Speaker Support Program to provide financial and/or hotel assistance to as many speakers who may need financial aid as possible.
-Speakers can apply for speaker support upon notification of acceptance or phase 2 conditional acceptance into the GDC program.
+Speakers can apply for speaker support upon notification of acceptance or Phase 2 conditional acceptance into the GDC program.
 Applying for speaker support does not have any impact on final decisions for official acceptance into the program.

 What is the most common mistake I should avoid?